matthew-puku/snackfu/README.md

 # Description of your project, including,
 ## Problem definition / purpose

-The project is a 2 way marketpace based on the buying and selling of snacks.
+Snackfu is a 2 way marketpace based on the buying and selling of snacks.

 The purpose is for users to be able to buy and sell their favourite snacks anywhere in the world and have it shipped to them.